Stephen-J-Whitaker/co2-score/README.md

   <br>

   <details><summary>15.
-If ‘Deploy Branch’ was selected the screen will look like the following image when deployment is complete (click to expand)</summary>
+If ‘Deploy Branch’ was selected the screen will look like the following image when deployment is complete.
+Click 'View' to open the app (click to expand)</summary>

   ![Deployment step 15](docs/images/readme-deployment-15.jpg)
   </details>